shikijs/shiki/README.md

 ## Custom rendering of code blocks

-The default functionality to render code blocks it use `codeToHtml` from the `Highlighter` instance.
+The default functionality of rendering code blocks would use `codeToHtml` from the `Highlighter` instance.

-If you want to render the code blocks yourself, Shiki exposes two methods to do that.
-In addition to that you can look into utilizing (instead) the [plugin functionality](./docs/plugins.md), which provides similar flexibility and also the option to share your work with the broader developer community.
+If you want to render the tokens into a code yourself, Shiki exposes two key methods to do that.

-Shiki exposes a `renderToHTML` function that can be used in combination with `codeToThemedTokens` to render a code block to HTML. `codeToHTML` is an abstraction layer on top of those two functions.
+- `codeToThemedTokens` takes a code string and a language id and returns an array of tokens.
+A token represents a single part of the code, for example a keyword, a string, a comment, etc.
+- `renderToHTML` takes an array of tokens and returns an HTML string that represents the provided code.

 ```js
 import { getHighlighter } from 'shiki'